 In addition to memory foam, the fill for this pillow is mixed with natural Kapok fibers that are responsibly harvested from the seeds of the Kapok tree.
 Kapok has a light, airy, down-like feel, so you’ll get a plush pillow that supports your head and neck while you sleep (you can also unzip the pillow and remove some fill if needed).
 The pillow cover is made with a copper-infused yarn that is antibacterial and has a cooling effect.

 - Disperses body heat to keep you cool

 Best Wedge Pillows for Back Pain

 The Helix wedge pillow is 10 inches in height and can be used under your head to reduce neck pain, or under your legs to help with lower back pain.
 It’s also big enough (24”x24”) to be used for support when you’re just sitting and reading or watching TV in bed.
 There’s a layer of gel memory foam to keep you cool and conform to your body so you sleep comfortably all night.

-This wedge pillow has three foam inserts so you can try different heights to find the right one for you.
-With all three inserts, the pillow has an 8” height, but if you want something lower, you can also go with 2”, 4”, or 6”.
-The removable, cotton cover is also adjustable no matter what height you choose, and it’s machine washable, so you can easily put it in with the rest of your laundry.
+This wedge pillow comes in three different heights—7″, 10″, and 12″—so you can choose the right slope for you.
+The removable, bamboo cover is soft and stretchy , and it’s machine washable, so you can easily put it in with the rest of your laundry.

 Best Pillows for Back Pain for Side Sleepers